Skip to main content

 For detailed instructions on setting on Cisco Spaces Captive Portal with Catalyst 9800 WLC, please refer to the configuration guide here.

 Please note, Catalyst 9800 Wireless Controller must have a trusted certificate installed tied to the virtual int ip/dns entry.
+If this is not set, clients will get an untrusted server error.

 Learn more